Permissionless-Software-Foundation/psf-bch-wallet-v2/README.md

 # psf-bch-wallet

+This is a fork of the original [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) code base take on 8/16/24, preserving the code and git history.

+The scope of psf-bch-wallet was growing too large, and it was stuck in a CommonJS code base.
+The decision was made to start it from scratch and manually port the old code to the new code base.
+This repository is an archival copy of that old code base.

+---

 This is a command-line (CLI) app for working with the Bitcoin Cash (BCH) blockchain, and SLP tokens.

 This app connects to a [ipfs-bch-wallet-service](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-service) over [IPFS](https://ipfs.io), using the [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord) library.
 This app uses the [oclif CLI framework](https://oclif.io/).